ryanafolk/Saxifragales_spatial_scripts/README.md

 * BAMM_alternative_analyses
     * This is a folder for non-BAMM analyses, such as MS, QuaSSE, etc.

+* trait_scripts
+    * This folder contains scripts for analyses related to phenotypic traits.

 * biogeo
-    * This folder contains the script for automatically determining biogeographic coding from shape files.
-It is an improvement over inflexible and inefficient methods we found elsewhere.
+    * This folder contains the script for automatically determining biogeographic coding from shape files, meant to address inflexible and inefficient methods we found elsewhere when we started this project.

+* name_resolution
+    * Scripts and data related to name scraping and synonymy resolution.

 # BAMM
 * config.txt